 Remember the cruise line recruitment officers most likely will be based out of various European countries, such as France, Austria, Italy, England and Sweden.
 So, phone interviews are the only way to begin the hiring process.
 Coinciding times to talk is also a crucial factor, one needs to keep the time difference in mind when orchestrating these very important over sea phone interviews.

 As mentioned above, a medical examination is mandatory to obtain a cruise line job.
 So, if you get past the interviewing processes, be prepared for it.
-Drugs and alcohol abuse are a huge no-no, and will be tested for prior to hire.
+Drugs and alcohol abuse is a huge no-no and will be tested for prior to hiring.

 Besides the financial rewards that can be had from working on a cruise ship, you also have the opportunity of experiencing and seeing many wonderful and exciting places around the world making the overall job experience a very unforgettable one.